appliedblockchain/silent-data-rollup-providers/examples/ethers-provider-nodejs/README.md

    npm install
    ```

-3. Create a `.env` file in the root directory and add your environment variables:
+3. Create a `.env` file in the root directory by copying the provided `.env.example` file and updating your environment variables:

    ```plaintext
    CHAIN_ID=<your_chain_id>